thanhit95/linux-experience/setup.md

 **Notes for Manjaro GNOME:**

-To run Variety correctly, I run it in terminal to see all output messages.
+To run Variety correctly, we run it in terminal to see all output messages.

-Before installing Variety, I must install its dependencies:
+Before installing Variety, we must install its dependencies:

 ```shell
 sudo pacman -S python-pip